TRACC delivers over 200% ROI for Can-Pack in Eastern Europe

 Initial assessment showed that the best practices baseline was below stage 2 and the performance measure — based on Overall Equipment Effectiveness (OEE) — stood at 68%.
 After identifying improvement opportunities, phase 2 of the TRACC implementation started by using the Brzesko plant’s line 2 as a pilot.
 This line was believed to have had both technical and people problems.

-Shortfalls recognised throughout the company comprised insufficient team participation, limited maintenance systems, an informal 5S system and no problem-solving process.
+Shortfalls recognized throughout the company comprised insufficient team participation, limited maintenance systems, an informal 5S system and no problem-solving process.
 Further challenges included the competitive market, a highly seasonal demand with complicated peak season changes, insufficient support services and numerous change management issues.

 The plant achieved pilot line break-even in nine months and exceeded all cost indicator performance targets.